Clint Mansell: Alt-rock career

 From the band's inception in 1986 until their dissolution in 1996, Mansell was a member of grebo/alt-rock band Pop Will Eat Itself (PWEI).
-He served as the band's lead vocalist, guitarist and one of the band's main songwriters.
+He was the band's lead vocalist, guitarist and one of the band's main songwriters.
 The band was first introduced to computer-based music in 1988 while working with producer Flood on their album This Is the Day...This Is the Hour...This Is This!.
 Their sound evolved to include sampling and electronic music, bringing influences from hip hop, industrial music and other dance genres into their music.
 After the band was dropped by RCA, PWEI were signed in 1994 to Nothing Records, a label owned by Trent Reznor of Nine Inch Nails.

 Following PWEI's break-up in 1996, Mansell moved to New York, where he hoped to start a solo career, but struggled creatively.
 He was invited by Reznor to move to an apartment in New Orleans owned by Reznor, where Mansell lived for three years, prior to settling in Los Angeles.
 It was there that Reznor mentored Mansell and introduced him to Pro Tools.
 Mansell also performed backing vocals on Nine Inch Nails' 1999 album The Fragile.

 Mansell reunited with PWEI in 2005 for their "Reformation" tour, which included performances in Nottingham, Birmingham and London.